kcarnold/cs344/content/units/03models/homework.md

 ## Task

-Evaluate your classifier on a set of images collected by others in the class.
+Load up the classifier you trained in [Homework 2](../02data/homework/). **Evaluate it on a set of images collected by others** in the class.
 Report the following:

 1. Metadata about your original (Homework 2) dataset (see below for details),
 2. Metadata about the dataset you are testing on.